StickyMat System – 220W/m²

 220W/m² StickyMat

-Best for bathrooms, wet rooms, and higher heat-loss areas, offering fast warm-up and strong output. -
+Best for bathrooms, wet rooms, and higher heat-loss areas where fast warm-up and stronger output are needed. -

-Better suited to living areas or well-insulated rooms where steady background heating is sufficient.
+Better suited to well-insulated living spaces, kitchens, and standard tiled rooms where steady background heating is enough.

 -